Shallow by Lady Gaga & Bradley Cooper is indeed a well-crafted song. Although – or because – it is slightly reminiscent of other great songs.

 extremely popular in South Africa, of all places.
 Via audio cassettes brought

-into the country by tourists, as well as through bootlegs and later re-releases,
+into the country by tourists, as well as through bootlegs and later re-releases, Cold Fact and Coming from Reality became the soundtrack of the

 South African anti-apartheid movement and were sold hundreds of thousands of